Margo's Got Money Troubles: Casting

-It was announced in October 2023 that Elle Fanning and Nicole Kidman would star in and executive produce the series, which David E. Kelley will serve as showrunner on.
-In February 2024, Apple TV+ landed the rights to the series, with it receiving a straight to series order.
-In September, Michelle Pfeiffer joined the cast and will also serve as an executive producer.
-This marks the first time she has collaborated with Kelley, her husband.
-Nick Offerman and Thaddea Graham would be added to the cast in the following months.
+In September 2024, Michelle Pfeiffer joined the cast and became an executive producer.
+It is the first time she has collaborated with Kelley, her husband.
+Nick Offerman and Thaddea Graham were added to the cast in the following months.
 In February 2025, Marcia Gay Harden and Michael Angarano were cast in guest roles.
-In March 2025, Greg Kinnear, Lindsey Normington, Rico Nasty and Michael Workéyè joined the cast in series regular and recurring capacities, respectively.
+In March 2025, Greg Kinnear, Lindsey Normington, Rico Nasty, and Michael Workéyè joined the cast.